-The purpose of this Memo is to identify the Minimum Distance Separation (MDS) setbacks required for 968 St. David Street North, Fergus, (the 'Subject Property', owned by our client, Polocorp) from nearby farm properties.
-The Subject Property is directly adjacent to the existing Fergus Settlement Area Boundary, and this report contributes to the overall justification for the Settlement Area Boundary Expansion (SABE) to include the Subject Property.
+The purpose of this Memo is to identify the Minimum Distance Separation (MDS) setbacks required for 6581 Highway 6, Fergus, (the 'Subject Property', owned by our client, Polocorp) from nearby farm properties.
+The Subject Property is directly north of a property currently recommended for inclusion in the Fergus Settlement Area Boundary through a County-initiated Settlement Area Boundary Expansion (SABE).
+This report contributes to the justification for the Subject Property to also be included within the Fergus Settlement Area Boundary.